Ukdav/LinuxProjectPractice/README.md

 9. -o or --operating-system: Displays the operating system.
 10. -h or --help: Displays the help message for uname command options.

+For example, if you run the following command:

 ![UNAME COMMAND](https://github.com/Ukdav/LinuxProjectPractice/assets/139593350/32101ff5-f069-4e69-9369-9a89e5b8a152)

+**28. top command**

+The top command on Ubuntu (and other Unix-like operating systems) is used to monitor the system's real-time performance and resource utilization.
+It provides a dynamic, interactive view of various system statistics, including CPU usage, memory usage, running processes, and more.
+It is a powerful tool for system administrators and users to keep an eye on system health and performance.

+When you run the top command, it displays a live updating list of processes, along with information about CPU usage, memory usage, system uptime, and other relevant metrics.
+The default view provides a snapshot of the most resource-intensive processes at the top, helping you quickly identify which processes are consuming the most resources.

+Here's a brief overview of the information displayed by the top command:

+Header Information: The top of the top display shows information about system uptime, load averages, number of running processes, etc.

+Process List: The main part of the display lists all active processes.
+It includes details such as process ID (PID), user running the process, CPU usage percentage, memory usage percentage, process status, and more.

+Summary Information: The bottom section of the top display provides summary information about CPU usage, memory usage, swap space usage, and other system-wide statistics.

+Interactive Controls: top is interactive, which means you can use various keyboard commands to sort the process list, change the way processes are displayed, and more.
+For example, you can press "k" to send a signal to a process, "r" to renice a process, and "q" to quit the top command.

+By default, top updates the displayed information in real-time.
+You can also configure the refresh interval and customize the information shown using various command-line options.
+The top command is commonly used for troubleshooting performance issues, identifying resource-hungry processes, and monitoring system behavior over time.

+Keep in mind that top might have a learning curve due to its interactive nature and the wealth of information it provides, but it's a valuable tool for system monitoring and analysis.